 The Giralda Tower was originally the minaret of the mosque but became the church tower after the conquest.
 The Renaissance bell tower was added to the top of the minaret by star architect Hernan Ruiz between 1558 and 1568.

 The Giralda Tower is easily scaled, as visitors walk up 35 ramps with only a short flight of stairs right at the top.
-The entrance is from the front of the church near the Royal Chapel and included in all cathedral admission tickets.
-It can become a bit of a press gang at busy times — try to be there early or late, but not too late: it is the first part of the cathedral closed late afternoon.
+The entrance is from the front of the church near the Royal Chapel and is included in all cathedral admission tickets.
+It can become a bit of a press-gang at busy times — try to be there early or late, but not too late: it is the first part of the cathedral closed late afternoon.
+(The number of visitors allowed inside the tower is currently strictly regulated, enter it as soon as possible during a visit to avoid waiting.)

 The views from the balcony at 70 m tower are magnificent — but those from the church roof tour are even better.
 (Sign up early for this rooftop tour — it is only offered by the cathedral itself and great value.)